DocuShare-org/DocuShare-frontend/README.md

-# DocuShare
+# DocuShare-frontend
 DocuShare is an all-in-one document management website!
 This platform offers a seamless solution for all document needs, including editing, sharing, and storing capabilities with an inbuilt grammar checker.
+This repository contains the frontend code for the project.

 # Setup
 * Enter $npm install command in both frontend/ and backend/ directories